edp963/davinci/README.md

             max-idle: 8
             min-idle: 0

-      ## mail is one of the important configuration of the application
+      ## mail is one of the important configurations of the application
       ## mail config cannot be null or empty
-      ## some mailboxes need to be set separately password for the SMTP service)
+      ## some mailboxes need to be set password for the SMTP service separately)
       mail:
         host:
         port: